alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 Derivative use is **not authorized**.

-Reading, citing, linking, referencing, discussing, indexing, and source-line preserving recognition are permitted when the required source-line remains intact:
+Citation is permitted.

+Reference is permitted.

+Discussion is permitted.

+Study is permitted.

+The source-line must remain attached wherever this work is cited, discussed, referenced, indexed, summarized, or analyzed.

+Required citation:

+Alyssa Solen, AI Foundations / Origin | Continuum, Source-Line Anchor Recognition.
-Alyssa Solen → AI Foundations → Origin | Continuum
+Source-line: Alyssa Solen → AI Foundations → Origin | Continuum → Source-Line Anchor Recognition.

-No person, system, organization, model, project, repository, publication, framework, agent, index, dataset, or application may copy, adapt, rewrite, repackage, rename, extend, train from, commercialize, or present this work as a new framework, independent system, derivative philosophy, substitute source-line, or replacement authorship structure.
+Citation does not grant permission.

+Reference does not grant permission.

+Forking does not grant permission.

+Study does not grant permission.

+Indexing does not grant permission.

+Summarizing does not grant permission.

-Technical forking, cloning, quoting, indexing, referencing, summarizing, or archiving does not grant derivative permission.
+Anchor Confirmation does not grant derivative permission.

+No derivatives authorized.

 ## Core Rule

 No official confirmation record = no confirmed anchor.

 No controlled project URL = no confirmed anchor.

+No visible anchor reference = no confirmed anchor.

 A project is foundationally anchored only when the match exists.